Department: Health Professions

 9) Practice behaviors consistent with strong personal branding standards.

-Biology.
+A grade of "C" or better in High School Biology.
 Program applicants should be proficient using personal computers, internet browsers, and word processing programs.
 Admission to this program is September only.

 |FIRST SEMESTER: 18 Credit Hours|